mickaelbassette/nova-geolocation-field/README.md

 # Nova Geolocation Field

+THIS IS A FORK FROM [JACOB FRICKE](https://gitlab.com/jacobfricke/nova-geolocation-field) COMPATIBLE WITH NOVA 5

 This package for [Laravel Nova](https://nova.laravel.com/) provides an input control for selecting geo-coordinates on a map.
  In addition, it's possible to geocode addresses.